ryandavidhartman/ScalaSchool/docs/Evaluation-Rules.md

     // expression is evaluated whenever example1 is called def example1 = {expression}

-    // expression is evaluated immediately when example2 is declared its value copied val example2 = {expression}
+    // expression is evaluated immediately when example2 is declared its value copied once val example2 = {expression}

-    // expression is evaluated once, but not until example3 is used
+    // expression is evaluated once, but not until example3 is used the first time
     lazy val example3 = {expression}
 ```